hanelliotphan/hflix/README.md

 In Progress...(Please check `img` folder for demos in the meantime)

 ## Dedication
-I dedicate this hardwork commitment to my mother and my love TMS.
-I hope all of you are proud of me.
+I dedicate this hardwork commitment to my mother, who has sacrificed everything for my better future.
+I hope you have always been proud of me!

 ## Disclaimer
 This project is only for educational purposes (to enhance my coding skills in web development) and